FairyyGenie/introToIM/finalProject/journal.md

 Have not got to arduino yet.

+July 4th:
+I need to also revise the game logic, I didn't think of having an end and a way to go to the next questions so I am adding it now.

 #### July 3rd:

 Figure out a way to let the arduino play the tone if choosed a note.